EvanGertis/current_trends/README.md

 z and w are the multinomials

 The alpha parameter is known as the dirchlet prior concentration parameter.
 It represents document-topic density.
-With a high alpha, documents are assumed to be made up of more topiics and result in more specific topic distributioon per document.
+With a high alpha, documents are assumed to be made up of more topics and result in more specific topic distributioon per document.

 The beta parameter is a prior concentration parameter that represents topic-word distribution.
 With a high beta, topics are assumed to be made up of most of the words and result in a more specific word distribution per topic.
 ### Implementation